-Item Description Headings The headings provide information about each user session: Username, User Level, Service, IP, Login Time, and Last Access.
-For more details about each heading, see Sessions , page 271.
+Item Description Headings The headings provide information about each user session: Username , User Level , Service , IP , Login Time , and Last Access .
+For more details about each heading, see Sessions , page 309.
 Go to Sessions Clicking Go to Sessions opens the Sessions settings page which provides a page displaying the same information found in this panel.
 0 Click this icon to Refresh the Sessions list.
+Kill Session Click to kill and stop operation from the selected session.